arbyste/jp-mining-note/docs/docs/yomitantemplates.md

-Yomichan template options are options that are specified, as you may have guessed, in Yomichan's templates.
+Yomitan template options are options that are specified, as you may have guessed, in Yomitan's templates.
 These options are applied on card creation, so changing these options will only affect cards created in the future.